Zigmata/ReQuest/README.md

 ### Instructions

-1. Clone this sucker and install the dependencies into your choice of environment.
+1. Clone this repository and install the dependencies into your choice of environment.
 2. Make sure your .gitignore is set up properly if you are running a public repo.
 3. Set your environment variables:
-   > The first three variables are only needed if you are running mongoDB with authentication.
    - MONGO_USER: The user you created in mongoDB for the bot's specific access.
    - MONGO_PASSWORD: The password for the user above.
    - AUTH_DB: The database the user exists in (usually `admin`).
+   > The three above variables are only needed if you are running mongoDB with authentication (recommended).
    - MONGO_HOST: The hostname/IP of your mongoDB server.
    - MONGO_PORT: The port your mongoDB service is hosted on.
    - BOT_TOKEN: The token for your Discord bot application.
 NEVER SHARE THIS!